SolaceLabs/cf-pubsubplus-deployment/README.md

 - Compatible Solace PubSub BOSH releases: Version 2.5.x
 - Operator resolving BOSH cloud-config

-   For correct resource allocation for each vm_type and plan please consult [Solace Pivotal Tile Installation Documentation](https://docs.pivotal.io/partners/solace-pubsub/installing.html)
+   For correct resource allocation for each vm_type and plan please consult [Solace Tanzu Tile Installation Documentation](https://docs.pivotal.io/partners/solace-pubsub/installing.html)

 ### The Solace BOSH Releases

-These Solace provided BOSH Releases can be obtained from Solace, or extracted from a Solace Pivotal Tile.
+These Solace provided BOSH Releases can be obtained from Solace, or extracted from a Solace Tanzu Tile.
 - solace-pubsub
 - solace-pubsub-broker
 - solace-service-adapter